asyncapi/website/pages/blog/february-2021-at-asyncapi.md

 ### PHP

 [Emiliano Zublena](https://twitter.com/emilianozublena) joined the AsyncAPI community big time by starting with donating [a new template for PHP](https://github.com/asyncapi/asyncapi-php-template).
-It is not yet released under **@asyncapi** scope on npm, but you can already play with it by using the AsyncAPI Generator with direct GitHub link like:
+It is not yet released under **@asyncapi** scope on npm, but you can already play with it by using the AsyncAPI Generator with a direct GitHub link like:

 ```bash
 ag https://bit.ly/asyncapi https://github.com/asyncapi/asyncapi-php-template -o output`